Sidebar Menu

 1 to 3 cultural leaders and performers

-Book Ngunnawal and Ngambrie Culture
+Book Ngunnawal and Ngambri Culture

 Acknowledgement

-Aboriginal Cultural Immersions acknowledges Ngunnawal and Ngambri peoples.
+Aboriginal Cultural Immersions acknowledges Ngunnawal (Ngunawal) and Ngambri peoples.
 We also acknowledge The Dreaming, which has been ongoing since the time of creation and now shapes our future.

 We pay homage to the traditional owners, past, present and future, as caretakers of the lands which we work, live and play.